-Leg pain after a car accident is common.
-It is most often caused by a herniated disc in the lower back that is impinging on a nerve.
-It can also be caused by a broken bone, a torn ACL, a torn meniscus, a soft tissue injury or other injuries caused by crash-related trauma to the leg or knee.
-If you are experiencing any pain, seek medical attention immediately.
+Leg pain after a car accident requires immediate medical attention.
+It is most often caused by a herniated disc in the lower back that is impinging on a nerve but can also be caused by a broken bone, a torn ACL, a torn meniscus, a soft tissue injury or other injuries caused by trauma to the leg or knee.

 Causes of leg pain after a car accident